TeoJT/sketchiepad/README.md

 Now, back to `sketchpad.pde`.

 - Settings
 Used to specify the properties of your project.
-They're pretty self-explainatory, but word of warning(s), make sure `rec` is set to false while you make your project, otherwise Sketchiepad will write frames to your disk and render the video in full quality, which will render your project very slowly.
+They're pretty self-explainatory, but word of warning, make sure `rec` is set to false while you make your project, otherwise Sketchiepad will write frames to your disk and render the video in full quality, which will render your project very slowly.
 Also keep clear of `renderScale` and `interval` as they're not implemented properly and could make your project bug out.

 - imgAttributes